HHS-AHRQ/MEPS/README.md

 <sub><sup>1</sup> Additional programming statements with column widths, types, and names are required to read ASCII files.
 SAS and Stata programming statements are available for all data files.
 R programming statements are available for most files from data years 2018 and later.
 <br><sup>2</sup> SAS CPORT files cannot be read into R or Stata.</sub>

-Zip files of each data format can be found by navigating to the web page of the desired data file.
+Zip files of each data format can be downloaded from the web page for each MEPS public use file.

 ![GIF of file download](_images/download-video.gif)